25Ericcheong/node-fundamentals/README.md

 - JavaScript used to be an interpreted language (line by line execution) but is now a compiled language (2)

+## Basics of Package.json

+- More information or basics about `Package.json`.
+May help with understanding specific aspects of writing a good `Package.json` or debugging (7)

 References:

 1. How Node.js Works | Mosh: https://www.youtube.com/watch?v=jOupHNvDIq8